What Is TSS (Or Toxic Shock Syndrome)?

 Are Tampons Going To Give Me TSS?

 Tampon research shows that the risk of tampon-related Toxic Shock Syndrome is associated with absorbency: the higher the absorbency the higher the risk; the lower the absorbency the lower the risk.
 Just make sure you’re using the lowest absorbency necessary for your flow.
-Also remember to remove your tampon within 8 hours, and you should be in the clear.
+Also be sure to wear a pad from time to time during your period.

 What Are The Symptoms Of TSS?

 Symptoms of Toxic Shock Syndrome can feel a lot like the flu.
 If you start feeling sick, remove your tampon ASAP and make sure you get to a doctor and tell them you think you might have TSS.

 - Sudden high temperature (102 degrees F/38.9 degrees C or higher)

 - Muscle aches

 - Fainting or feeling faint when standing up

 Unfortunately, yes.
 Toxic Shock Syndrome can affect men, women, children, anyone.
 Sometimes TSS comes from infections following insect bites, burns or surgery.
 To give you an idea, only about half of Toxic Shock Syndrome cases are from women using tampons.

 Nope.
 You can’t catch Toxic Shock Syndrome from anyone else.